EmelieSonjaBoss/storyshelf/README.md

-# 📚 StoryShelf
+# StoryShelf

-## 🔎 Project Description
+## Project Description

-Storyshelf is a web-based book review platform where users can browse books.
-It features a separate admin panel for managing books and users — perfect for small community-driven libraries.
+Storyshelf is a fullstack web-based book review platform where users can browse books.
+It also includes a dedicated admin interface for managing both books and users.
+The project was built with a modern MEVN-style stack using Vue 3 on the frontend and Node.js/Express on the backend.

-## ✨ Features
+## Features

-- 🔍 Browse a growing collection of books
+-  Browse a growing collection of books
-- 📝 Authenticated users can leave reviews
-- 🧑‍💻 Admin-only panel for managing users and books
+-  Admin-only panel for managing users and books
-- 🍪 JWT authentication stored in cookies
+-  JWT authentication stored in cookies
-- ⚙️ Built with a full MERN-style stack (MongoDB, Express, Vue 3, Node.js)
+-  Built with a full MERN-style stack (MongoDB, Express, Vue 3, Node.js)

-## 🛠 Tech Stack
+##  Tech Stack

 ### Frontend: